pluralsh/documentation/pages/getting-started/video-cli-quickstart.md

 ---
-title: "📽 Video: Installing with CLI"
+title: "Video: Installing with CLI"
 description: A short video on installing applications on Plural with the CLI
 ---